• Home

 Effective and Efficient Exercise

-The same is true with exericse.
-You have to exercise in ways that matter – in a ways that bring about the most physiologic changes that matter most to health.
-Higher intensity exercise accomplishes that.
+The same is true with exercise.
+You have to exercise in ways that matter – in ways that bring about the most physiologic changes that matter most to health.
+Higher-intensity exercise accomplishes that.
 Exercise should be effective and efficient.
-Higher intensity exercise is effective and efficient.
+Higher-intensity exercise is effective and efficient.

 Exercise Intensity and Activities of Daily Living